AlsonYang/database-api-toy/README.md

 `kill -9 50954`

-# reference
+# Reference
 - Repo functionalities (server + client): https://github.com/AlsonYang/Python-MLOps-Cookbook - Noah Gift (Good to get ideas of what functionalities/tools to learn and code out)
 - How to use Flask (API concept + Flask code): https://www.youtube.com/watch?v=qbLc5a9jdXo - Caleb Curry (very beginer friendly)
-- How to use FastAPI (API concept + FastAPI code) https://www.youtube.com/watch?v=-ykeT6kk4bk&t=2394s - Tech with Team (A little advanced and  random errors and debug, good to watch once have written own FastAPI to know a few extra useful stuffs and watch the debug and thinking process)
+- How to use FastAPI (API concept + FastAPI code)
+    - https://www.youtube.com/watch?v=-ykeT6kk4bk&t=2394s - Tech with Team (A little advanced and  random errors and debug, good to watch once have written own FastAPI to know a few extra useful stuffs and watch the debug and thinking process)
+    - https://www.youtube.com/watch?v=GN6ICac3OXY - Amjgoscode (covers some other concepts like `uvicorn` and `pydantic`)